Mj12-Studio/ue-hexgridmanager-docs/documents/documentation/documentation.md

 ![SetRectangleDimensions](./images/blueprint_setrectangledimensions.png "SetRectangleDimensions Blueprint node")

 Set the size of the grid in tiles by columns and rows.
-HexGridManager will use these values when spawning tiles if **GridShape** is set to *Rectangle*.
+HexGrid will use these values when spawning tiles if **GridShape** is set to *Rectangle*.

 >[*void*](#void) &nbsp; **SetRectangleDimensions** &nbsp; ([IntPoint](#intpoint) `Dimensions`);